Deaths-Door/settings-ui-kt/README.md

     dropdown lists, and more.
 - **Saves preferences automatically:** The library automatically saves user preferences to Shared Preferences, so you don't have to worry about manually storing and retrieving them.
+- **Provides functions to handle preferences:** The library provides function to change and get values from Preferences of different types

  ## Contribution
   Any contributions, large or small, major features, bug fixes, additional language translations,recommendations,